lukpueh/specification/tuf-spec.md

   * **3.3**. **Check against timestamp role's snapshot version.** The version number of the new snapshot metadata file MUST match the version number listed in the trusted timestamp metadata.
-If version version do not match, discard the new snapshot metadata, abort the update cycle, and report the failure.
+If the versions do not match, discard the new snapshot metadata, abort the update cycle, and report the failure.

   * **3.4**. **Check for a rollback attack.**